Nepal is currently preparing for the most-prestigious regional summit for Asia-Pacific nations.

 6. Special Cover to Myanmar Official

 Nepal human rights are eagerly about the visit of Myanmar Counsellor & Minister of Foreign Affairs Aung San Suu Kyi, who is set to arrive in Kathmandu for a two-day visit on the sidelines of the Asia-Pacific Summit.
 As the reports say, human rights agencies are pushing the government to seek the Kyi’s attention to discuss on repatriation of Rohingya refugees in Nepal.

-Nepal Human Rights Commission has already requested the government to make their stand clear to the Myanmar Counselor on safe departure of their refugees in Nepal.
+Nepal Human Rights Commission has already requested the government to make their stand clear to the Myanmar Counselor on the safe departure of their refugees in Nepal.
 Towards this end, the rights bodies are also urging the government to seek international support in this issue.
-Worried about rights bodies statements, Nepal Government is planning a security measure to San Suu Kyi.
+Worried about rights body statements, Nepal Government is planning a security measure to San Suu Kyi.

 7. Asia-Pacific Summit 2018: Organizers and Agenda

-The Asia-Pacific Summit 2018 will primarily focus on peace process, conflict, climate change, along with strengthening marriage and family system, alongside supporting the UN Sustainable Development Goals (SDGs).
+The Asia-Pacific Summit 2018 will primarily focus on the peace process, conflict, climate change, along with strengthening marriage and family system, alongside supporting the UN Sustainable Development Goals (SDGs).